VegFest/NewEnglandVegFest.com/README.md

 # Tech stack
 This is a WordPress website, hosted on Dreamhost.
+This repo is the canonical source.

 # How to make changes